Tenchi in Tokyo: Plot

 Tenchi in Tokyo begins when Tenchi Masaki relocates to Tokyo to apprentice at a Shinto shrine.
 He meets a new love interest, Sakuya Kumashiro, who is a classmate of his at his new school.
 Much of the series revolves around the development of Tenchi's and Sakuya's relationship and its effect on the girls back in Okayama.
 Unlike the preceding series in the franchise (Tenchi Muyo!
-Ryo-Ohki and Tenchi Universe), neither Tenchi nor his family has any connection to Jurai whatsoever in this series.
+Ryo-Ohki and Tenchi Universe), neither Tenchi nor his family have any connection to Jurai whatsoever in this series.

 In this continuity, the girls meet Tenchi on Earth because of one incident that takes place two years prior to the series.
 At that time, Ryoko and Washu stole a crystal from Jurai and fled towards Earth, pursued by Ayeka, Sasami, Ryo-Ohki, and the Guardians in Ayeka's ship, and Mihoshi and Kiyone in a Galaxy Police ship.
 They are all injured when Ryoko consumes Ayeka's crystal and becomes a monster.
 Tenchi defeats the monster when a necklace he is wearing (a memento of his mother) turns into a sword.
 During the anniversary party for this event at Tenchi's home, it is revealed that each of the girls has a crystal from the necklace as a token of their bond with Tenchi, which they each took after Ryoko broke Tenchi's necklace apart.

 The main antagonist is Yugi, a mutant Juraian who was sealed away on Earth 3500 years ago when she almost destroyed Jurai by its ruler, Empress Hinase.
 She intends to take over the Earth by turning it into her own kingdom, much as she tried with Jurai.
 In order for her plans to succeed, she must break the bonds that hold the Masaki family together.
 Because, in this continuity, the Masakis are defenders of Earth.
 They perform this function with the power in the crystals, but the crystals need to be in proximity to one another for them to be able to function.
 Yugi executes her plan partly through her henchmen, such as Hotsuma, who convinces Ryoko to leave Earth with him, but also by forming a genuine friendship with Sasami through one of her projections, also named Yugi.
 When Yugi's plan comes to fruition, it is revealed that Sakuya, too, is nothing more than another projection of Yugi, designed to scatter the Masaki Family.

 Yugi tries to get Tenchi to abandon reality and stay in a pocket universe with Sakuya, but Sakuya herself tells Tenchi to leave.
 When he does, the crystals summon the girls to him, and Tenchi is able to defeat Yugi.
 Yugi is then sealed away (at her own request) until she becomes a good person.